 - The principle of reciprocity: Delivering the value that you promise as a reward for their time spent researching your particular solution.

 - The principle of commitment and consistency: Getting a potential customer to commit to an offer—a free trial or email signup—that puts you consistently at the front of the customer’s mind, making you a likely first choice when it comes to a purchase.

 - The principle of liking: Being likable and relatable to develop a favorable relationship with your customer.

 - The principle of authority: Establishing authority so your customers believe you will solve their problems.

 - The principle of social proof: Developing a noteworthy reputation in the social space, be it online through reviews and recommendations or by word of mouth.

 - The principle of scarcity: Offering the only solution to a particular problem or using messaging that conveys urgency (e.g. “Only three spots left.
 Sign up now!”)

 Once your customer has made a decision and is ready to act, you want to make it as easy as possible to purchase.
-If they are buying online, make it easy to purchase in just a few clicks (see our online purchase flow below as an example).
+If they are buying online, make it easy to purchase in just a few clicks.
 If you’re running a brick-and-mortar store, make it easy for customers to come in, locate what they want, and buy without any hassle.
 If you’re selling in person or over the phone, make it quick and comfortable for customers to buy.